erda-project/erda/docs/guides/deploy/How-to-install-the-Erda.md

-   - set NFS storage as network storage to each node.
+   - set NFS share storage as network storage to each node.

-     - if you already have share storage like AliCloud NAS, you need to set them to each node with command like:
+     - if you already have share storage like AliCloud NAS, you need to set them to **each node** with command like:

        ```shell
        mount -t <storage_type> <your-share-storage-node-ip>:<your-share-storage-dir> /netdata